bonocore/EveryActivityTimeline/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>-->

-  <h3 align="center">Timeline Activities for Salesforce leads</h3>
+  <h3 align="center">Timeline Activities for Salesforce objects</h3>

   <p align="center">
-    An LWC component to display engagement activities (based on a custom object, not the standard SFDC activities) on a lead record page
+    An LWC component to display engagement activities (based on a custom object, not the standard SFDC activities) on a object record page (es.
+Leads, Accounts...)
     <br />
     <br />
     <a href="#Demo">View Demo</a>
     ·
-    <a href="https://github.com/bonocore/LeadActivityTimelineDemo/issues">Report Bug</a>
+    <a href="https://github.com/bonocore/EveryActivityTimeline/issues">Report Bug</a>
     ·
-    <a href="https://github.com/bonocore/LeadActivityTimelineDemo/issues">Request Feature</a>
+    <a href="https://github.com/bonocore/EveryActivityTimeline/issues">Request Feature</a>
    </p>
 </div>